thebrandonallen/edit-author-slug/readme.txt

 If this doesn't work, make sure you don't have any slug conflicts from other posts/pages/plugins/permalink setting/etc. If you're still experiencing the issue, feel free to post a support request in the forums.

 == Changelog ==

+= 1.1.0 =
+* Added the ability to update all author slugs at once with the "Bulk Update" tool.
+* Greatly improved the checks and error messages when manually updating an author slug for a user.
+* Further accessibility improvements to match WP 4.3.
+* Improved validation of author slugs to better match that of WP.

 = 1.0.6 =
 * Fix potential, although unlikely, persistent XSS vulnerability.